mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

      - `source venv/bin/activate`
 4. Install dependencies (if not already): `pip install -r requirements.txt`
 5. Prepare the shared images directory:
+   - Create shared images directory if it doesn't already exist: `mkdir -p ../image_annotation/images/`
    - Ensure images are in `../image_annotation/images/` (relative to `bounding_box_annotation/`).
-     - If images already exist: Use those from a prior image_annotation setup.
+     - If images already exist from a prior image_annotation setup: Use those.
-     - If adding new images: Copy your images (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs") $
+     - If adding new images, place images (e.g. from ~/Downloads/, ~/Pictures/, or a dataset like Kaggle's "Cats vs Dogs") in the shared directory: `cp /path/to/your/images/*.jpg ../image_a$
-       - `mkdir -p ../image_annotation/images/` # Create the directory if it doesn't exist
-       - `cp /path/to/your/images/*.jpg ../image_annotation/images/`
-         - See "Option 1" for tips on finding your image path.
    - **Note**:
+     - To find your image path and copy your images to images/:
+     - See "Option 1: From GitHub (Clone)", step 6 for a list of available options.
-  - You should still be in the bounding_box_annotation/ directory.
-Proceed to the "Run the Tool" section below.
+6. Proceed to the "Run the Tool" section below.

 ### Run the Tool (Both Options):
 1. `python setup_db.py` to initialize the database.